Choice and Accountability

 1. What could we do? - That is to say, “What’s possible?”

-2. What should we do? - Which possibilities aligns with our goals?
+2. What should we do? - Which possibilities align best with our goals?

 3. What will we do? - Selecting from the best options and knowing the trade offs of those choices.